 On receiving a dialog-initiating request from a peer Carrier network, SIP entities involved in session peering MUST:

-identify the called user based on the contents in the Request-URI, where the Request-URI contains a SIP URI as described above in Section 6.2;
+identify the called user based on the contents in the Request-URI, where the Request-URI contains a SIP URI as described in Section 5.2.362;

 obtain the LNP data for the called number based on the presence and contents of the "npdi" and "rn" Tel URI parameters contained in the SIP URI in the Request-URI as defined in [RFC 4694].

-Table 5.1 summarizes the called Public User Identity that MUST be supported at the peering interface.
+Table 5.1 summarizes the called user identity that MUST be supported at the peering interface.

 Table 5.
-1 - Called Public User Identities
+1 - Called User Identities